 17 July 2018 by Anna Staford

 If something goes wrong with your holiday plans either before your travel, or during your trip, and you need to make a claim on your Travel Insurance, you want the process to be as stress free and straightforward as possible.
-The last thing you need is unnecessary hassle and a rejected claim at the end of it.
+The last thing you need is unnecessary hassle and a travel insurance claim denied at the end of it.

 UK Travel Insurers pay out a whopping £345 MILLION a year in claims payments, but not all claims are paid, so we’ve prepared some of the most common reasons why Travel Insurance Claims get rejected, to help you avoid this happening to you, your friends and family.